wxwilcke/gladoss/README.md

 ## Data Requirements

 Both incoming state information and outgoing reports are expected to be encoded as well-formed graphs conforming to the [_Resource Description Framework_ (RDF)](https://www.w3.org/TR/rdf11-concepts/).
 RDF is an open [W3C](https://www.w3.org/) standard in which knowledge, information, and data are encoded using binary statements, often called triples.
 Triples relate an object `o` to its subject `s` via a relationship `p`, and are represented via the infix notation: `s, p, o`.
 Here, both subject `s` and relationship `p` are denoted via _Universal Resource Identifiers_ (URI) which are a generalisation of the URL, whereas object `o` can be either a URI or a raw value, called a literal.
+Literals can have an optional datatype annotation, provided as URI, or language tag.

 The following graph is an example of the expected input data, and is encoded using the [Turtle serialization format](https://www.w3.org/TR/turtle/):